mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/ouija/index.md

 # Putting everything together

-This is an example of a Caesar cypher with a left shift of `18`.
+This is an example of a Caesar cipher with a left shift of `18`.
 This means that the flag has been encrypted with the ROT18 algorithm.

 Therefore, we simply have to apply the ROT8 algorithm on the encrypted flag to